 Robert Justman: Both Gene [Roddenberry] and [M:I producer] Bruce Geller wanted me to work on their productions if they were sold.
 We never envisioned that [Desilu executive] Herb [Solow] would come back from New York with both pilots sold and only one Bob Justman.
 Herb made the decision.
 His reasoning was thus: “Gene Roddenberry had done two pictures with him and Bruce Gellar had done one with him, therefore Gene Roddenberry had more gimmies.”
 But Bruce was pissed.

 TM: So as associate producer on Trek, what were your responsibilities?

-RJ: You know how today there are 20 or 30 producers on a show.
-On Star Trek Gene Roddenberry was the executive producer and there were two associate producers: John D.F.
+RJ: You know how today there are twenty or thirty producers on a show.
+On Star Trek, Gene Roddenberry was the executive producer and there were two associate producers: John D.F.
 Black, who was for the stories, and Bob Justman, who did everything else.
-If anything needed handling and there wasn’t anyone to do it I would make it mine.
-That meant that I had input into story and script, casting, set design, set cost, set dressing, props, cutting…every function that has to be handled by someone I would do.
+If anything needed handling and there wasn’t anyone to do it, I would make it mine.
+That meant that I had input into story and script, casting, set design, set cost, set dressing, props, cutting…every function that has to be handled by someone, I would do.
 There were no other executives, everyone else had dirt under their fingernails.
 When Gene started petering out because of the tremendous strain on him, he brought in Gene Coon…who was a godsend.

 TM: Do you think the show would have survived without Gene Coon?